OliverWisn/mishmash_tao/README.md

 ## Game Summary:
 All this to achieve the Tao of the programming:
-[Tao of the programing - English version]:
+Tao of the programing - English version:
 (https://www.mit.edu/~xela/tao.html)

-[Tao of the programing - Polish version]:
+Tao of the programing - Polish version:
 (http://www.math.uni.wroc.pl/~s258548/tao.html)

 ## Thanks: